auth0/magic/README.md

 #### magic.alt.password.bcrypt | magic.alt.verify.bcrypt

 Implements `bcrypt` using [node.bcrypt.js](https://github.com/kelektiv/node.bcrypt.js/), wrapping the OpenBSD implementation of the algorithm.
 An alterative to `magic.util.pwhash`.
-The security parameter (rounds) is set to 13, to bring the computational time in line with that of `magic.util.pwhash` on a development machine - they may not scale equivalently, but it provides a sensible default.
+The security parameter (rounds) is set to 10.

 #### magic.alt.util.sha{256,512}